geraldmc/geraldmc.github.io/_posts/2019-04-23-predicting-yield-1.md

 ### Introduction

 I'm sharing a series of posts to document my experiences running a two-year USDA grant study.
 The project considered how low-cost vegetation indices like NDVI might be useful additions to a sugarcane farmer's nitrogen management strategy.
-The study was motivated by 1) yearly nitrogen input represents a significant cost to farmers; 2) excessive nitrogen in the environment alters ecosystems and may potentially harm human health.
+The study was motivated by 1) yearly nitrogen input represents a significant cost to farmers; 2) excess nitrogen in the environment alters ecosystems and may potentially harm human health.
 Learning to better manage N application is motivated by the economics of sugarcane agriculture as well as by a need to address an environmental issue.
 Some of what follows will include reference to the software packages used along with code developed in deriving results.

 ### Background